Horse Riding Accident Claims: No Win, No Fee

 • Horse accident injuries sustained as the result of being thrown off or kicked by a horse exhibiting dangerous behaviour.

-• Accidents at a riding school when a student has been given a horse with the wrong type of temperament to suit their sills or riding ability.
+• Accidents at a riding school when a student has been given a horse with the wrong type of temperament to suit their skill level or riding ability.

 • Injuries sustained by staff who are working with horses.